1Hive/dandelion-voting-app/dissent-oracle/README.md

 #### 🐲 Project stage: development

-The Time Lock app is still in development, a first implementation was published to `time-lock.open.aragonpm.eth`.
-If you are interested in contributing please see our open [issues](https://github.com/1hive/time-lock-app/issues).
+The Time Lock app is still in development.
+If you are interested in contributing please see our open [issues](https://github.com/1hive/dissent-voting-app/issues).

 #### 🚨 Security review status: pre-audit